tmobile/magentaA11y/_checklist-web/tab-panel.md

 - Many people who use a screenreader don't know how to operate a tab group with the arrow keys and can miss parts of the content.
 - It requires the screenreader user to repeatedly parse the content to consume it.
 - Interaction rates will be exceedingly low for anything but the first tab panel (like a carousel).
+- It hides content from the user by default and not everyone will notice or know how it works.
+- If users need to compare information they cannot

 ### What to do instead

-Rather than cramming more content into the page, consider breaking the page into more concise sections or separate pages.
+Rather than cramming more content into the page, consider other designs such as:

-### Still need a solution?

-- Use **radio buttons** as controls.
-This will be easier to understand for screenreader users (as is done with this website's tabs).
+- Breaking the page into more concise sections with tight copywriting
+- Putting content inside expander/accordions
+- Using separate pages

 #### Wait, then why are you using tabs on this site?

 - See above: The page has become bloated with content and the designer seeks to condense even more information into a tighter space.
+The information in the tabs is largely the same and not something the user needs to compare, so there's no loss of functionality.

 ## Code examples

 - [More details and working examples](https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel/)
+- You can also use **radio buttons** as controls.
+This will be easier to understand for screenreader users (as is done with this website's tabs).

 ### Use semantic HTML where possible